 This is an attempt to get back towards ‘Normal Service Will Be Resumed…‘ – I don’t know how coherent it will be, but it’s a start, anyway…

-Unfortunately, the post that most fully describes ‘relational assets’ (‘The relationship is the asset’) was on my now-defunct Sidewise weblog, but there’s a fair summary in my 2011 post ‘The no-plan Plan: people in architecture‘.
+Unfortunately, the post that most fully describes ‘relational assets’ (‘The relationship is the asset’) was on my now-defunct Sidewise weblog.
+[Edit (19 April 2018): I’ve now republished that post today on this blog, as ‘The relationship is the asset‘].
+There’s a fair summary in my 2011 post ‘The no-plan Plan: people in architecture‘.
 There’s also a fair bit of detail on how relational-assets intersect with other asset-types (or, more accurately, other asset-dimensions) in the post ‘Fractals, naming and enterprise-architecture‘:

 The crucial point is that people are not ‘assets’ – it is the relationship that we have with that person that is the asset.
 And like any other asset, we can create it, read it, update it, delete it, and more.
 The tricky part is that it only exists between people – hence, for example, that asset can be ‘deleted’ from one side, without the other knowing that the deletion has occurred.
 (This is one of several reasons why CRM [Customer Relationship Management] systems are a lot more problematic than most people seem to realise…)